 Families will not be required to report increases in income, including new employment, within 10 business days of the date the change takes effect unless they are a minimum renter.
-INLIVIAN will only conduct interim reexaminations for families paying minimum rent and only when the family's rent will change as a result of the increase.
+INLIVIAN will conduct interim reexaminations for families paying minimum rent when the family's rent will change as a result of the increase or to impose or remove work requirement sanctions.